cse232summer-msu/cse232summer-msu.github.io/syllabus.md

 ### Examples Of Academic Misconduct

-A goal of this course is to teach professionalism.
+One of the goals of this course is to teach professionalism.
 Any instance of academic dishonesty will be viewed as evidence that this goal has not been achieved, and will be grounds for receiving a final grade of 0.0.
 Examples of academic dishonesty include (but are not limited to):

 - Using code implemented by someone else without attributing credit (i.e., you can use tools, libraries, or code snippets from the web, but only with proper citations).
-- Violating exam policies (e.g. communicating during the multiple choice exam, or using AI during an exam).
+- Violating exam policies (e.g. communicating or using AI during an exam).
 - Writing code that deceptively passes the test cases, but doesn't solve the problem given.
-In other words, abusing automatic grader mechanisms to gain unearned points (hard-coding).
+In other words, abusing automatic grader mechanisms to gain unearned points (hard coding).
 - Distributing course content without the instructor's permission.
 - Providing false information to the instructor about matters related to the course.
 - Facilitating another student in any of the above activities.